lockbook/lockbook/docs/design-tech/billing.md

 3. `GracePeriod`: The user's subscription is in a grace period for failing to make a payment.
 They have premium benefits for 7 more days until they are `OnHold`.
 4. `OnHold`: The user let their subscription's grace period expire and has lost premium benefits.

-Once a subscription expires (either after being `OnHold` or `Canceled`), all remaining data about that subscription in will be deleted.
+Once a subscription expires (either after being `OnHold` or `Canceled`), all remaining data about that subscription will be deleted.
 Also, if a user does a chargeback, their subscription is immediately revoked.

 ## Testing